-Identification of credit risk, custodial credit risk, concentration of credit risk, interest rate risk and foreign currency risk is mandated by GASB Statement No. 40.
+Identification of credit risk, custodial credit risk, concentration of credit risk, interest rate risk and foreign currency risk is promulgated by GASB Statement No. 40.
 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
+At Dec.
+31, 2021 and 2020, according to Standard and Poor's (S&P) evaluations, the investment-grade bond portfolio exhibited an overall quality rating of AA- and A+, respectively.
+The Bloomberg U.S. Aggregate Bond Index is the benchmark for performance measurement of the investment-grade bond portfolio.
+At Dec.
+31, 2021 and 2020, the Bloomberg U.S. Aggregate Bond Index had an average S&P quality rating of A-1+ and AA-.

 At both Dec.
-31, 2020 and 2019, according to Standard and Poor's (S&P) evaluations, the investment-grade bond portfolio exhibited an overall quality rating of A+.
-The Bloomberg Barclays U.S. Aggregate Bond Index is the benchmark for performance measurement of the investment-grade bond portfolio.
-At both Dec.
-31, 2020 and 2019, the Bloomberg Barclays U.S. Aggregate Bond Index had an average S&P quality rating of AA-.

-At both Dec.
-31, 2020 and 2019, according to S&P evaluations, the high-yield portion of the credit portfolio exhibited an overall quality rating of B+.
+31, 2021 and 2020, according to S&P evaluations, the high-yield portion of the credit portfolio exhibited an overall quality rating of B+.
 The FTSE High-Yield Cash-Pay Capped Index is the benchmark for performance measurement of the credit portfolio.
 At both Dec.
-31, 2020 and 2019, according to S&P evaluations, the benchmark exhibited an average quality rating of B+.
+31, 2021 and 2020, according to S&P evaluations, the benchmark exhibited an average quality rating of B+.